Greece is known for its adorable goats, particularly on islands.

 On the Greek island of Samothrace, for example, in the north Aegean Sea, goats are now posing an imminent threat to the natural environment as a result of overgrazing.

-It is remarkable that goats far outnumber humans on this island.
+Remarkably, goats far outnumber humans on the island.

-While there are only 3,000 permanent inhabitants on Samothrace, the island has more than 45,000 goats living there at present, meaning that there are 15 goats for every human on Samothrace.
+While there are only 3,000 permanent inhabitants on Samothrace, the island contains more than 45,000 goats at present, meaning that there are 15 goats for every human on Samothrace.

-For this reason, many of these animals are now malnourished, and so cannot even be sold commercially for meat.
+For this reason, many of these animals are now malnourished and cannot even be commercially sold for their meat.

-Thus it seems that the traditional love the Greek people historically have shown for goats could have reached its practical limit.
+Thus, it seems that the traditional love Greeks historically possess for goats could have reached its practical limit.

-The unchecked goat population could cause a catastrophic loss of the precious hillside vegetation in places such as Samothrace Island, degrading its natural environment for decades.
+The unchecked goat population could cause a catastrophic loss of precious hillside vegetation in places such as Samothrace Island, damaging its natural environment for decades.